-The structure consists of both the cost of debt and equity used for financing a business.
-The real cost of capital depends on its capital structure.
+The structure consists of the cost of debt and equity used to finance a business.
+The actual cost of capital depends on its capital structure.
 The company may rely either solely on equity or debt or use a combination of the two.

 Importance of Cost of Capital in Capital Budgeting

 In the case of expansion, the cost of capital is the minimum return necessary to justify undertaking a capital budgeting project, such as building a new facility.

 Another consideration for capital budgeting is implementing controls, incident response, and recovery measures to limit lost revenue from operational outages.
 Let us not forget the wages paid to workers when disrupted processes impede staff productivity during the blackout.

 Analysts and investors use the term cost of capital to evaluate whether the cost justification warrants a decision to proceed.
 Investors may use the term to assess the potential return of a given investment with its cost and risks.

 We also use the cost of capital as the discount rate for the company’s free cash flows.

 According to the Association of International Certified Professional Accounts (AICPA), the most common approach to calculating the cost of capital is to use the Weighted Average Cost of Capital (WACC).
 The WACC is the average cost of the organization’s finance (equity, bonds, bank loans, and preference shares) weighted according to each element’s proportion to the total pool of funds.